canonical/pebble/docs/how-to/manage-identities.md

 ## Add new identities

-To extend this to additional users, add named identities using the [`add-identities`](../reference/cli-commands/add-identities.md) command with a YAML file configuring the details.
+To extend access to Pebble's API to additional users, add named identities using the [`add-identities`](../reference/cli-commands/add-identities.md) command with a YAML file configuring the details.
 For example, to add a new admin "bob" with UID 42 and a new read user "alice" with UID 2000, prepare this file:

 ```yaml
 # idents-add.yaml